 Hantavirus hemorrhagic fever and renal syndrome have five distinct phases: Febrile, Hypotensive, Oliguric, Polyuric, and Convalescent.
 The incubation period is approximately 2 to 4 weeks and starts abruptly with a high fever, headache, vomiting, abdominal pain, and back pain often associated with blurred vision and somnolence.
 The high fever is typically present for 3 to 7 days and ends with conjunctival hemorrhages and palatal petechiae.
 Hypotension is then present for the next several hours to 2 days with approximately one-third of HFRS deaths due to fulminant, irreversible shock during this phase.
 If the hemorrhagic disease becomes severe, bleeding may present as hematemesis, epistaxis, melena, hematuria, and possibly fatal intracranial hemorrhages.
 Oliguria will last for 3 to 7 days with a transient decrease in renal function accompanied by back or abdominal pain that may need dialysis.
 Approximately half of the deaths from HFRS occur during the oliguric phase.
 The polyuric phase is a positive prognostic sign with evidence that renal function is improving and urinary output will increase up to several liters per day.
 Full recovery with return to baseline clinical and laboratory markers is reached over the next 6 months without significant long-term complications.

-Chest X-ray may demonstrate bilateral pulmonary edema on the initial radiograph in about one-third of patients.
+A chest X-ray may demonstrate bilateral pulmonary edema on the initial radiograph in about one-third of patients.
 Nearly all patients will have findings of interstitial edema at 48 hours after admission.
 Almost two-thirds of patients will develop bibasilar opacities or perihilar opacities with some degree of pleural effusions.

 Thrombocytopenia may be present on blood count once admission is necessary due to the staging of the disease.
 Another critical laboratory finding is that of circulating immunoblasts, atypical lymphocytes, and elevated hematocrit.
-Once the necessitates hospitalization, a peripheral blood smear may demonstrate myelocytes, metamyelocytes, and promyelocytes with severe thrombocytopenia and hypocapnia.
+Once the patient needs hospitalization, a peripheral blood smear may demonstrate myelocytes, metamyelocytes, and promyelocytes with severe thrombocytopenia and hypocapnia.
 Hyponatremia may also be present along with slightly prolonged activated partial thromboplastin time, a decreased protein level, mildly elevated low-density lipoprotein level, and microscopic hematuria.